MengjinYan/elixir/index.md

 ## Final Poject Proposal

-### Summery
+### Summary

-Summery of all the latter section
+Summary of all the latter sections

 ### Background

+As nowadays the video consumers are becoming ubiquitous online, so is the need for a fast video analysis framework.
+The recent advances in machine learning methods enables many possibilities in this new area.
+Recent research by CMU on the [Scanner project](https://github.com/scanner-research/scanner) provides such a framework implemented using (ASK HERE)

+[TensorFlow](https://www.tensorflow.org/) is a open-source machine learning library which provides APIs in a lot of languages including Python, C++ and Go.
+The design and implementation of TensorFlow is similar to those of Scanner, which enables the possibliity of implementing Scanner on top of TensorFlow.

+To implement Scanner on top of TensorFlow would ...
+(ASK HERE)

+(
 1. Description our problem in real life
 2. What has already been done?
 3. What exactly is the problem we gonna solve?

 To demonstrate that our problem is meaningful
+)

 ### Challenges

-What is the challenges?
+What are the challenges?

 To demonstrate that the problem is not easy

 ### Resources

+On the Scanner side of this project, the documentations and open-source code are listed online for our reference.
+The paper is provided to us to read, and as CMU students, we both can ask for help from the author of Scanner.

+On the TensorFlow side, the documentation online is very helpful.
+Also, as a popular open-source framework, third-party online information related to TensorFlow about it is plentiful.

+(
-What is the existing resources we can reference to?
+What are the existing resources we can reference to?
 Where are the helps?

 To demonstrate the feasibility
+)

 ### Deliverable

+(
-What we must achieve?
+What must we achieve?

 If we have more time, what more we can do?

 What will our final presentation be like?
 What will be our final product?
+)

 ### Schedule

+(
 Schedule by week
+)

 ### References